arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ```

 <div class = "help">
-To exit the file use `control X` or `Ctrl X` (your keyboard should have either a `control` or `Ctrl` key in the lower left and possibly other locations as well).
+Type `control X` or `Ctrl X` to exit `nano`.
+Your keyboard should have either a `control` or `Ctrl` key in the lower left and possibly other locations as well.
 When asked if you want to save changes, enter `Y` for yes.
-Then the "File Name to Write" should be pre-filled with `mars.txt` so you can press `return` or `Enter`.
+Then the "File Name to Write" field should be pre-filled with `mars.txt` so you can press `return` or `Enter`.

 When you are in `nano`, you can also refer to the reminders of commands at the bottom of window.
+The `^` in these commands means `control` or `Ctrl`.
 </div>

 Let's first verify that the file was properly created by running the list command (`ls`):